curl/curl/docs/libcurl/opts/CURLOPT_HTTP_VERSION.md

 still do HTTP/2 the standard way with negotiated protocol version in the TLS handshake.
 (Added in 7.49.0)

+Since 8.10.0 if this option is set for an HTTPS request then the application layer protocol version (ALPN) offered to the server is only HTTP/2.
+Prior to that both HTTP/1.1 and HTTP/2 were offered.

 ## CURL_HTTP_VERSION_3

 (Added in 7.66.0) This option makes libcurl attempt to use HTTP/3 to the host